scylladb/scylladb/docs/debugging.md

 are debugging.
 The `TUI` mode can be activated by passing `-tui` to GDB on the command line, or any time by executing the `tui enable` to activate it and `tui disable` to deactivate it respectively.
+By default the source window has the focus in TUI mode, meaning that command completion, searching history and line editing doesn't work, e.g. if you use the up and down keys, you will scroll the source file up and down respectively, instead of moving in the command history.
+To focus the command window, issue `focus cmd`.
+To move the focus to the source window again, issue `focus src`.

 #### Thread Local Storage (TLS) variables